pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

           prefix: my-folder
     ```

-From the above content in `backup-scheduler-aws-s3.yaml`, you can see that the `backupSchedule` configuration consists of two parts.
+In the above example of `backup-scheduler-aws-s3.yaml`, the `backupSchedule` configuration consists of two parts.
 One is the unique configuration of `backupSchedule`, and the other is `backupTemplate`.

 - For the unique configuration of `backupSchedule`, refer to [BackupSchedule CR fields](backup-restore-cr.md#backupschedule-cr-fields).
 - `backupTemplate` specifies the configuration related to the cluster and remote storage, which is the same as the `spec` configuration of [the `Backup` CR](backup-restore-cr.md#backup-cr-fields).